When to plant Foxglove in Leon County, FL

 Leon County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 21.

-Leon County County sits in USDA Zone 9a.
+Leon County sits in USDA Zone 9a.
 Foxglove grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Foxglove grow in Leon County County's climate?
+Can Foxglove grow in Leon County's climate?

 Your Leon County Garden Planner — Free